wombleton/gitlaw-nz/acts/A/Alcoholism and Drug Addiction Act 1966.md

     (4) Any person removed or absent under this section shall be deemed to remain subject to the order by which he was detained in the institution under this Act, and may at any time be returned to the institution by the managers or superintendent of the institution, or by any constable at the request of the managers or superintendent, or by any officer of any hospital or other institution to which he has been so removed.

-    Compare: 1909 No 30 s 20; [1936 No 58][65] s [66][72]
+    Compare: 1909 No 30 s 20; 1936 No 58 [s 66][71]

-    Section 22(1): amended, on 1 October 2002 by [section 58(1)][71] of the Health and Disability Services (Safety) Act 2001 (2001 No 93).
+    Section 22(1): amended, on 1 October 2002 by [section 58(1)][70] of the Health and Disability Services (Safety) Act 2001 (2001 No 93).

-    Section 22(1): amended, on 1 April 1980, pursuant to [section 18(2)][61] of the District Courts Amendment Act 1979 (1979 No 125).
+    Section 22(1): amended, on 1 April 1980, pursuant to [section 18(2)][60] of the District Courts Amendment Act 1979 (1979 No 125).

-    Section 22(3): amended, on 1 April 1980, pursuant to [section 18(2)][61] of the District Courts Amendment Act 1979 (1979 No 125).
+    Section 22(3): amended, on 1 April 1980, pursuant to [section 18(2)][60] of the District Courts Amendment Act 1979 (1979 No 125).

-    Section 22(4): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][62] of the Policing Act 2008 (2008 No 72).
+    Section 22(4): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][61] of the Policing Act 2008 (2008 No 72).

 ##### 22A Managers to notify Police of deaths

 *   Where the managers of an institution where a patient is detained pursuant to an order under [section 9][12] learn that the patient has died (whether within or outside the institution) they shall forthwith notify a constable.

-    Section 22A: inserted, on 1 January 1989, by [section 46][73] of the Coroners Act 1988 (1988 No 111).
+    Section 22A: inserted, on 1 January 1989, by [section 46][72] of the Coroners Act 1988 (1988 No 111).

-    Section 22A: amended, on 1 October 2008, pursuant to [section 116(a)(ii)][62] of the Policing Act 2008 (2008 No 72).
+    Section 22A: amended, on 1 October 2008, pursuant to [section 116(a)(ii)][61] of the Policing Act 2008 (2008 No 72).

 #### Appeals

 ##### 23 Appeals against order of District Court Judge

-*   All the provisions of the [Summary Proceedings Act 1957][74] in respect of appeals from convictions or orders shall apply, with the necessary modifications, to any order for detention and treatment or any order for the return or removal of a patient to an institution on the revocation of an order for leave of absence, made by a District Court Judge or a District Court under this Act, in the same manner as if the person ordered to be so detained and treated or returned or removed had been sentenced to detention within the meaning of the Summary Proceedings Act 1957:
+*   All the provisions of [Part 6][73] of the Criminal Procedure Act 2011 in respect of appeals against sentence shall apply, with the necessary modifications, to any order for detention and treatment or any order for the return or removal of a patient to an institution on the revocation of an order for leave of absence, made by a District Court Judge or a District Court under this Act, in the same manner as if the person ordered to be so detained and treated or returned or removed had been sentenced to imprisonment:

     provided that an appeal under this section may be made at any time within 3 weeks after the date on which the order for detention and treatment or return or removal was signed by the District Court Judge.

-    Compare: 1909 No 30 s 30; 1918 No 8 s 13; [1957 No 87][74] s [213][75]
+    Compare: 1909 No 30 s 30; 1918 No 8 s 13; 1957 No 87 [s 213][74]

-    Section 23 heading: amended, on 1 April 1980, pursuant to [section 18(2)][61] of the District Courts Amendment Act 1979 (1979 No 125).
+    Section 23 heading: amended, on 1 April 1980, pursuant to [section 18(2)][60] of the District Courts Amendment Act 1979 (1979 No 125).

+    Section 23: amended, on 1 July 2013, by [section 413][75] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 23: amended, on 1 April 1980, pursuant to [section 18(2)][61] of the District Courts Amendment Act 1979 (1979 No 125).
+    Section 23: amended, on 1 April 1980, pursuant to [section 18(2)][60] of the District Courts Amendment Act 1979 (1979 No 125).

-    Section 23 proviso: amended, on 1 April 1980, pursuant to [section 18(2)][61] of the District Courts Amendment Act 1979 (1979 No 125).
+    Section 23 proviso: amended, on 1 April 1980, pursuant to [section 18(2)][60] of the District Courts Amendment Act 1979 (1979 No 125).

 #### Offences

 ##### 24 Unlawful detention in institution

-*   Every person commits an offence against this Act and is liable to imprisonment for a term not exceeding 1 year or to a fine not exceeding $1,000, or to both, who wilfully detains any other person, or wilfully procures the detention of any other person, in an institution under this Act otherwise than in due course of law, or for a longer period than is authorised by law.
+*   Every person commits an offence against this Act and is liable on conviction to imprisonment for a term not exceeding 1 year or to a fine not exceeding $1,000, or to both, who wilfully detains any other person, or wilfully procures the detention of any other person, in an institution under this Act otherwise than in due course of law, or for a longer period than is authorised by law.

     Compare: 1909 No 30 s 24; 1954 No 50 s 40(1)

+    Section 24: amended, on 1 July 2013, by [section 413][75] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 24: amended, on 10 July 1967, pursuant to [section 7(1)][76] of the Decimal Currency Act 1964 (1964 No 27).